 The first informal agreement is with employees that work more than 8 hours in any one regular work day.
 That employee can be offered to take time off on another regular work day to “make up” for the extra hours put in on the other work day, keeping the total number of hours each week at the number allowed by law.
 This works well for the non-management, non-sales employees that simply work the production lines.

 For management personnel, another informal, non-documented method is to essentially pay the managers a salary regardless of how many hours they work.
 It requires the cooperation of the employee but the employee can still file a grievance if you, the employer, abuse the privilege of such a method.
 Your risk using this method is high and should be worked out with each employee on a case by case basis.

 Sales staff present a unique situation and the one with the highest risk if you plan to not pay them overtime for any reason by adjusting the hours reported each week to keep with the terms of Chinese labor law.
 Any dispute filed by the employee in the event of a disagreement on the hours worked would have a high probability of being settled in favor of the employee.

-Your best option will always be to stay compliant with Chinese labor law in all respects at all times.
+Your best option will always be to stay compliant with Chinese labor law, in all respects, at all times.
 Staff your company with enough employees to avoid overtime for anyone including managers and sales people.
-Always have a current employment contract in force for each employee at all times that has been signed off by the both the local and national government.
+Always have a current employment contract in force for each employee at all times, that has been signed off by both the local and national government.

 Tread lightly on any informal overtime agreements between employer and employee without government knowledge or approval.
 It will take only one disgruntled employee to upset the deal and leave you, the employer, in a bad situation and now possible targeted by the local and national labor law enforcement groups for a deeper look.